Retrieval-Augmented Machine Translation with Unstructured Knowledge: Limitations

 \section{Limitations}

-While we show LLMs' retrieval-augmented MT ability and the effectiveness of CSC multi-task training method, there are some limitations worth noting: (1) We focus on English-to-Chinese translation in this work, and future work could extend the dataset and the method to other translation directions.
-(2) For multilingual knowledge bases, we use Wikipedia in some specific languages (\emph{e.g.}, Chinese, English, German, French, and Czech).
+While we show LLMs' retrieval-augmented MT ability and the effectiveness of CSC multi-task training method, there are some limitations worth noting: (1) For multilingual knowledge bases, we use Wikipedia in some specific languages (\emph{e.g.}, Chinese, English, German, French, and Czech).
 Future work could extend the multilingual sources to other languages or other sources.
-(3) During data collection of RAGtrans, a CoT prompt is used in the GPT-4o translation (c.f.
+(2) During data collection of RAGtrans, a CoT prompt is used in the GPT-4o translation (c.f.
 Figure~\ref{fig:gpt_4o_translation}).
 However, in the SFT process, we do not use the CoT prompt to train LLMs, and future work could explore the effect of CoT in retrieval-augmented MT.